 For you who just decided to have a destination wedding, it’s time to take a look in all the best destinations and choose yours!
 So if you are thinking about to get married in Italy, I need to say that you are doing a good choise!

-But to organize a perfect wedding in Italy it’s very importart to consider all the legal aspects, right?
+But to organize a perfect wedding in Italy it’s very important to consider all the legal aspects, right?
 Specially if you are citizens in UK because we have different rules and you are going to spend the best day in your life here and of course this need to be more than perfect!

 Most of the email that I get every day from customers who want to get married in Como Lake, Tuscany or other stunning Italy destinations, concerning the practice of documents and paperworks.

-Probably you are in the same situation, spending a lot of time surfing in internt and searching all these important informations but I know that it is not very easy to find them.
+Probaby you are in the same situation, spending a lot of time surfing in internt and searching all these important informations but I know that it is not very easy to find them.